-Overview of the New Process
+Overview of the Process

-The new process for adjusting Form 943 or filing a claim is outlined below.
+The process to correct a previously filed Form 943 or to file a claim is outlined below.

 If you underreported the tax.
-If you underreported the tax on a previously filed Form 943, check the box on line 1 and pay any additional amount you owe when you file Form 943-X. For details on how to make a payment, see the instructions for line 16 on page 7.
+If you underreported the tax on a previously filed Form 943, check the box on line 1 and pay any additional amount you owe when you file Form 943-X. For details on how to make a payment, see the instructions for line 18 on page 8.

-Example-You underreported employment taxes: On June 20, 2010, you discover an error that results in additional tax on your 2009 Form 943.
-File Form 943-X by January 31, 2011, and pay the amount you owe when you file.
+Example - You underreported employment taxes: On June 20, 2011, you discover an error that results in additional tax on your 2010 Form 943.
+File Form 943-X by January 31, 2012, and pay the amount you owe when you file.
 See When Should You File Form 943-X? on page 2.
-Do not attach Form 943-X to your 2010 Form 943.
+Do not attach Form 943-X to your 2011 Form 943.

 If you overreported the tax.
-If you overreported the tax on a previously filed Form 943, you may choose to:
+If you overreported the tax on a previously filed Form 943, you may choose one of the following options.

-- use the adjustment process.
-Check the box on line 1 to apply any credit (negative amount) from line 16 to Form 943 for the year during which you file Form 943-X, or - use the claim process.
-Check the box on line 2 to file a claim on Form 943-X requesting a refund or abatement of the amount shown on line 16.
+• Use the adjustment process.
+Check the box on line 1 to apply any credit (negative amount) from line 18 to Form 943 for the year during which you file Form 943-X.

+• Use the claim process.
+Check the box on line 2 to file a claim on Form 943-X requesting a refund or abatement of the amount shown on line 18.

-To ensure that the IRS has enough time to process a credit for an overreporting adjustment in the year during which you file Form 943-X, you are encouraged to file Form 943-X correcting the overreported amount in the first eleven months of a year.
-For example, if you discover an overreported amount in December, you may want to file Form 943-X during the first eleven months of the next year.
-This should ensure that the IRS will have enough time to process the Form 943-X so that the credit will be posted before you file Form 943, thus avoiding an erroneous balance due notice from the IRS.
+To ensure that the IRS has enough time to process a credit for an overreporting adjustment in the year during which you file Form 943-X, you are encouraged to file Form 943-X correcting the overreported amount in the first 11 months of a year.
+For example, if you discover an overreported amount in December, you may want to file Form 943-X during the first 11 months of the next year.
+This should ensure that the IRS will have enough time to process Form 943-X so the credit will be posted before you file Form 943, thus avoiding an erroneous balance due notice from the IRS.
 See the example below.

-Example-You want your overreported tax applied as a credit to Form 943: On December 22, 2010, you discover you overreported your tax on your 2009 Form 943 and want to make a correction using the adjustment process.
-To allow the IRS enough time to process the credit, you file Form 943-X on January 6, 2011, and take the credit on your 2011 Form 943.
+Example-You want your overreported tax applied as a credit to Form 943: On December 22, 2011, you discover you overreported your tax on your 2010 Form 943 and want to make a correction using the adjustment process.
+To allow the IRS enough time to process the credit, you file Form 943-X on January 6, 2012, and take the credit on your 2012 Form 943.